gbhorwood/Macrame/documentation/docs/04_Manual/06_File_Read_and_Write.md

 If `write()` succeeds it returns `true`.
 On any error `false` is returned.

-The `write()` method tests if the target file exists, has write permissions and if there is enough space on the target permission to write the content.
+The `write()` method tests if the target file has write permissions and if there is enough space on the target partition to write the content.
 Any failure results in a warning output to the consle and a return value of `false`.
+If the file does not exist, `write()` attempts to create it.

 ## Testing for writability
 The write permissions of a file can be explicitly tested before writing with the `writable()` method.